Last Updated on January 23, 2023

 Our guide, knowledgeable about history and Byzantine Art, pointed out the church’s pulpit with a stairway on each side.
 It’s something found in no other church, leading to a theory that, perhaps, it was built for an Emperor.

 Beautiful mosaics were also discovered under the church’s stone floor, adding to its other 11th-century treasures.
 Archaeologists would like to remove the covering stone but first need to ensure the stability of the building.
-Meanwhile, they’ve uncovered about one square foot and covered it with glass to permit viewing of the hidden treasure.
+Meanwhile, they’ve uncovered about one square foot and covered it with glass to permit viewing of the treasure below.

 A Spectacular Sunset At the Meteora Monasteries